Preserving Our Historic Landscape

 Hawthorn Hollow lies on a gently rolling moraine formed by the melting of the Laurentide Ice Sheet over 10,000 years ago.
-This glacial melting also formed the Pike River Watershed where Hawthorn Hollow is within.
-The South Branch of the Pike River divides the property in two—the west and the east side—and gives the property some steep topography with the river valley, uplands, and lowlands.
-This landscape provides many habitat types such as upland forest, floodplain forest, prairie, wetland, and river.
-More habitat types on a property can lead to greater biodiversity because it can support many types of plants, animals, and other organisms.
-We strive to improve the health of our ecosystems and biodiversity.
+This glacial melting also formed the Pike River Watershed, within which Hawthorn Hollow is located.
+The South Branch of the Pike River divides the property into two sections—the west and east sides—and creates areas of steep topography, including river valleys, uplands, and lowlands.

-Much of the conservation work at Hawthorn Hollow involves managing invasive plant species.
-We manage both non-native and native invasive species.
-Almost all of our native invasive species are plants that are no longer set back by fire that was once a critical component of our historic landscape.
-It is our historic landscape that we are trying to maintain as part of our natural heritage.
-Historic records and soils indicate that the uplands were likely prairie/savanna prior to European settlement and the Pike River floodplain was likely wet meadow and marsh.
+Much of the conservation work at Hawthorn Hollow involves managing both non-native invasive species and aggressive native species.
+Invasive species are nonindigenous organisms that cause environmental harm when introduced to an ecosystem.
+Many of our aggressive native species, however, are plants that are no longer naturally controlled by fire, a process that was once a critical component of this historic landscape.
+Preserving and restoring these historic conditions is an important part of maintaining our natural heritage.
+Historic records and soil evidence indicate that the uplands were likely prairie or savanna prior to European settlement, while the Pike River floodplain was likely composed of wet meadow and marsh.

 PROJECTS AND FUNDERS